Sourdough sheet pan pizza

 This post might include affiliate links.
 See my policy.

-There must be a word for the way a fleeting thought of pizza for dinner creeps in and quickly sprouts into a full blinding desire—the single-minded resolution that pizza is the only option, the only thing that will satisfy.
+There must be a word for the way a fleeting thought of pizza for dinner creeps in and quickly sprouts into a full, blinding desire—the single-minded resolution that pizza is the only option, the only thing that will satisfy.
 I sometimes wake with the idea of pizza for dinner firmly rooted, and there’s no excising that stubborn weed.
-Thoughts of scattered melted cheese, plump tomatoes, olives, pepperoni… The simple idea of that harmonious blend of flavors and textures motivates, eventually ushering pizza to the dinner table—again3.
+Thoughts of scattered melted cheese, plump tomatoes, olives, pepperoni… The simple idea of that harmonious blend of flavors and textures motivates, eventually ushering pizza to the dinner table—again.
+You know it’s starting to get worse when the kids ask, “Can we have something else tonight?”

 I’ve been chatting with other bakers about this pizza for a while on The Perfect Loaf’s Discord server, and we’ve all expressed our love for easy pizza in an alternative form.
 And as we’ve collectively pointed out, a rectangular sheet pan pizza is a crowd-pleaser thanks to easy slicing, flexibility in topping choices, and easy to double or triple the recipe.